Digital Photo Professional: Canon’s image processing software

 At the time of writing the latest incarnation of Digital Photo Professional software is version 3.13.0, but it’s well worth keeping DPP up to date.
 The latest version supports new Canon lenses and recognises RAW format files from the more recent Canon EOS DSLR cameras.
 If you’ve got an older version of DPP already installed on your computer it’s free to update it.
 Indeed, if you’ve lost your software disk, you can download and install DPP for free.

-To download an update for DPP (or install it from scratch) just click here for the Canon Europe Download Centre, then enter your country, product type and camera model details and select the ‘Software (drivers and applications)’ option.
+To download an update for DPP (or install it from scratch) just click here for the Canon Europe Download Centre, then select your product type and camera model details and select the software option.
 The menu will offer a variety of downloads such as ImageBrowser EX, EOS Utility and EOS Digital Solution Disk Software, so scroll down and click on the appropriate link to download DPP for Mac or Windows.
 While you’re there, you can also download a copy of the EOS Utility software.
 You will also find a copy of DPP’s manual, which will help you to further maxmise all of the functionalities of the software.

 Once DPP and the EOS Utility have been installed, plug your Canon EOS camera into your computer.
 If you’ve already opened DPP you can choose ‘Tools > Start EOS Utility’ from the main window’s menu.
 In EOS Utility, go to ‘Preferences’ and choose ‘Linked Software’ in the drop-down menu.
 In the ‘Linked Software’ menu, choose ‘Digital Photo Professional’.
 Click ‘Register’, choose the file types that you want DPP to open as soon as the EOS Utility has imported them, then Click ‘OK’.